 "I've been checking the news feed on the Internet... why?"

 "Then you'd know about the legal stuff going on with the PKers."

-Personally, Kazuto had not felt he had needed the counselling.
+Personally, Kazuto had not felt he needed the counselling.
 That was the popular opinion, since a certain amount of mental fortitude was needed to survive in the game.
 But he did know of some people who suffered clear symptoms of post-traumatic stress disorder and who still required psychiatric help to this day.
-He had come to realise that for a lot of the players, the bigger underlying mental issue was not dealing with their actual experiences within the game but learning to adapt into normal society again.
+He had come to realise that for a lot of the players, the bigger underlying mental issue was not dealing with their actual experiences within the game but learning to adapt to normal society again.
 The real stress came from those who had lost jobs and stability in life, or who had lost family or friends during the two-year gap.
 This was all just compounded by a distinct feeling of physical ineptitude.

 Kazuto understood that all too well.

 He wondered how Asuna was faring in that respect.
 "Do you really think you're a murderer, Asuna?" he wanted to ask, but that felt too pointed a question for him to bring up.
-So instead, he said: "You shouldn't worry about that kind of stuff."
+So instead, he said, "You shouldn't worry about that kind of stuff."